fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq97"></a>
 **(97) What is 'cleanup'?**

-About each four hours FairEmail runs a cleanup job that:
+About each four hours FullEmail runs a cleanup job that:

 * Removes old message texts
 * Removes old attachment files